pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Amstrad-CPC.md

 call &400
 ```

-#### Floating Point Support
+# Library support

+Library support for CPC is fairly complete

+## Generic console

+The generic console supports all 3 official graphics modes.
+Switching using `console_ioctl()` will also change the pixel plotting mode.
+The modes are as follows:

+* Mode 0: 160×200 pixels with 16 colors (4 bpp)
+* Mode 1: 320×200 pixels with 4 colors (2 bpp)
+* Mode 2: 640×200 pixels with 2 colors (1 bpp)

+## CPC custom library

+z88dk incorporates [cpcrslib](https://github.com/z88dk/z88dk/blob/master/include/cpc.h) which provides a large amount of functionality out of the box.

+## Floating point

-The CPC target supports a native maths library, this is selected using the -lmz switch when compiling.
+In addition to supporting the [classic maths libraries](https://github.com/z88dk/z88dk/wiki/Classic--Maths-Libraries), the CPC target supports a native maths library which is selected my using the command line option `-lmz` when compiling.

 The library that is linked in by default supports 3 models of CPC - CPC464, CPC664 and CPC6128.